 +/- .0005″ tolerance repeatability, no delamination

 Allows for the vaporization of materials rather than burning through

 Cleanliness of parts

-Materials that have gone through UV laser ablation lack the carbon residue left over from processes introducing significant heat in larger areas for greater amounts of time.
+Materials that have gone through UV laser routing lack the carbon residue left over from processes introducing significant heat in larger areas for greater amounts of time.

-Laser processing continues to expand as a means for part production due to many factors.
+Laser routing continues to expand as a means for part production due to many factors.

-Laser Ablation has solved most issues caused by laser machining due to heat effects.
+Laser routing with ablation has solved most issues caused by laser machining due to heat effects.
 It enables the processing of plastics and polymers with crisp and clean edge quality without any carbon deposits.